0n0w1c/no-more-quality/readme.md

 &NewLine;
 &NewLine;

-If you have researched Quality, consider the [Unquality](https://mods.factorio.com/mod/unquality) mod.
+If you have researched Quality, consider the [Anti-Quality Module](https://mods.factorio.com/mod/anti-quality-module) mod.

 (Fork of No Quality v0.1.3 by grandseiken)